Check out our new FHA first-time homebuyers guide updated for 2024

 What Are the Virginia Section 8 Housing Requirements?

-To receive assistance, you must meet certain eligibility criteria.
+To qualify for Section 8 in Virginia, you must meet certain eligibility criteria.
 Here are a few of the key factors that play a role in determining eligibility:

-Contact your local PHA for specific requirements and information on Section 8 in your area.
+All adult members of the household must pass a background check, including criminal history and rental history.
+Certain criminal convictions can disqualify applicants.
+Contact your local PHA for specific requirements and information on Virginia’s Section 8 in your area.

 What Are the Income Limits for Housing Assistance Programs in Virginia?